PDC-support/PDC-support-web/software/singularity/general.md

 ## Security

 Singularity is more secure on a HPC than other similar solutions like docker or shifter.
-Read a comparison about them at [http://geekyap.blogspot.se/2016/11/docker-vs-singularity-vs-shifter-in-hpc.html](http://geekyap.blogspot.se/2016/11/docker-vs-singularity-vs-shifter-in-hpc.html)

-important to remember is that if you download images they should be trusted since any container you run will have full access tor your account and your data.
+Read a comparison about them at [https://hpc.auburn.edu/hpc/docs/hpcdocs/build/html/easley/containers.html](https://hpc.auburn.edu/hpc/docs/hpcdocs/build/html/easley/containers.html).
+It is important to remember that if you download images they should be trusted since any container you run will have full access tor your account and your data.

-The same goes for images you build yourself that they are built upon trusted images.
+The same goes for images you build yourself, they should be built upon trusted images.

 ## Performance